Part One was about a dog and a cat who taught me a great deal about being human. There’s one more little animal teacher I’d like to tell you about:

-It wasn’t until our friend Mary ruffled Flopsy’s fur backwards that we discovered the key to her heart: she may have been of Dutch heritage, but she was a total fan of Swedish massage.
+It wasn’t until our friend Mary ruffled Flopsy’s fur backwards that we discovered the key to her heart: she may have been of Dutch heritage, but she was clearly a rabid fan of Swedish massage.
 Somehow, wildly aggressive rubbing demonstrated trust and affection to her in a way that nothing else could.
 When we did this she’d turn into a happily mesmerized bunny rug.
 Soon she was waiting at the door when we came home, racing excitedly around our feet, and performing “crazed bunny” leaps for our delight.

 Suddenly there was movement in the corner of my eye.
-Somehow, after remaining motionless for nearly a week, Flopsy had managed to climb out of her hutch and drag herself over to me.
+Somehow, after remaining motionless for a week, Flopsy had managed to climb out of her hutch and drag herself over to me.
 I bent down and stroked her nose.
 She nudged my hand.
 So I got down on my belly, face to face with her.

 By the next morning she was gone.
 But not from my heart.

 It was the most profound moment of communion I’ve ever experienced with an animal.
 I knew—knew—that God was speaking to me through her.
 What He was saying I’m still unraveling.
 That He means for us to love and learn from animals, certainly.
 But more, I suspect.